Why do you need to migrate Windows 10 to M.2 SSD?

 Step 3.
 Since your target is an M.2 SSD, you could check SSD Alignment to accelerate its reading and writting speed.
 Then click Start Clone to execute the cloning task.

 Only a few clicks, you can migrate Windows 10 to M.2 SSD with the help of AOMEI Backupper.
+But if you want to use it on different computers without installing agin, it's suggested to upgrade to AOMEI Backupper Technician.

 Tips: How to boot from the M.2 SSD?